gian-gg/sabot/docs/03-developer-guide/02-setup.md

 2. Environment variables

-Create a `.env.local` at the repository root with at least the following values:
+Create a `.env` at the repository root with at least the following values:

 - `SUPABASE_URL` — URL for your Supabase project
 - `SUPABASE_ANON_KEY` — Anon key for your Supabase project